We are excited to announce we are bringing back the festival in 2024!

 Our band, Mackville, is the host band for this festival.
 We are excited and proud to bring you this fantastic lineup of talent to this year's festival.
 Come and enjoy great music!
 We will be performing as well as the other bands listed below.

 There will be reserved seating with padded chairs.
-There will also be seating available if you don’t want to bring your lawn chairs but feel free to do so as there will be plenty of room to find a perfect spot.
+There will also be bench seating available if you don’t want to bring your lawn chairs but feel free to do so as there will be plenty of room to find a perfect spot.

 ABOUT THE CHAUTAUQUA AT FOREST PARK